puniverse/comsat/README.md

 * `comsat-actors-api` – the Web Actors API
 * `comsat-actors-servlet` – Enables HTTP and WebSocket (JSR-356) usage through Web Actors API
 * `comsat-tomcat-loader` – Enables using Comsat in Tomcat container without the need of javaAgent
-* `comsat-jetty-loader` – Enables using Comsat in Jetty container without the need of javaAgent
 * `comsat-spring-web` – [Spring Framework](http://projects.spring.io/spring-framework/) Web integration allows using fiber-blocking controllers

 Or, build from sources by running: